ckadelka/BoolForge/docs/install.rst

 ============

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4

 Python
 ------
-*BoolForge* is developed for Python 3 and is not compatible with Python 2.
+*BoolForge* is developed for Python 3.8+ and is not compatible with prior versions of Python.

 Windows
 -------